Head of the Anne Rosing Institute

 In 2014, she established her own institute for singing, singing pedagogy and voice rehabilitation, the Anne Rosing Institute, of which she is the day-to-day head.
 Singers from many genres, e.g. opera, musical theatre, pop and rock, are taught at the institute.

 For many years, Anne has both studied and worked with professional singers in possession of great musical surplus and with extensive careers.
 A shared characteristic among these singers is a certain balancing of the body which Anne has termed "the singing body".
-This singing body balance yields perfect working conditions for the tiny laryngeal muscles and form the basis for the training of the "grain of the voice", a term which covers the optimally functioning singing voice.
+This singing body balance yields perfect working conditions for the tiny laryngeal muscles and form the basis for the training of the "core voice", a term which covers the optimally functioning singing voice.

 To Anne, the work to develop the singing voice is much more comprehensive than merely focusing on singing technique and musical direction.
 Due to her training as a body therapist, she has great insight into and respect for the collaboration between the body and the mind and its implications to the singing voice.
 The sound of the singing voice itself provides her with important clues as to where she and the singer should focus their efforts in the specific situation.